-Double transgenic mice express a chimeric mouse/human amyloid precursor protein (Mo/HuAPP695swe) and a mutant human presenilin 1 (PS1-dE9) both directed to CNS neurons.
-These mice may be useful in studies of neurological disorders of the brain, specifically Alzheimers disease, amyloid plaque formation, and aging.
+APP/PS1 are double transgenic mice expressing a chimeric mouse/human amyloid precursor protein (Mo/HuAPP695swe) and a mutant human presenilin 1 (PS1-dE9), both directed to CNS neurons.
+Both mutations are associated with early-onset Alzheimer's disease.
+These mice may be useful in studying neurological disorders of the brain, specifically Alzheimer's disease, amyloid plaque formation and aging.

 Dr. David R Borchelt, University of Florida

 In an attempt to offer alleles on well-characterized or multiple genetic backgrounds, alleles are frequently moved to a genetic background different from that on which an allele was first characterized.
-This is the case for the strain above.
+This is the case for the C57BL/6J-congenic background (Stock No. 005864).
 It should be noted that the phenotype could vary from that originally described.
 We will modify the strain description if necessary as published results become available.

 |Expressed Gene||APP, amyloid beta precursor protein, human|